owlchester/kanka/resources/docs/1.0/troubleshooting.md

 ### What causes an invalid token?

-Kanka tokens are valid for 100 years by default, but when we update our servers, all tokens get invalidated.
-This happens about once a year on average.
+Kanka tokens are valid for 1 year by default.
+All tokens get invalidated when we add more servers to Kanka, which happens less than once a year.

 ## 422 Unprocessable Entity
 If your `POST`, `PUT` or `PATCH` requests to the API are returning something about a missing required field, even when your body has a the field: